 Work at What Cheer House begins with primary sources.
 Historical newspapers, maps, archival collections, datasets, photographs, and material artifacts serve as the foundation for investigation.

 These materials are studied with both scholarly care and computational tools.
-Custom software systems, mapping techniques, and generative processes are developed as instruments of interpretation — allowing patterns, structures, and cultural signals within the archive to become visible in new ways.
+Custom software, mapping techniques, and generative processes are developed as instruments of interpretation, allowing patterns, structures, and cultural signals within the archive to become visible in new ways.

-In this context, computation becomes a cultural lens — a way of examining archives, language, and historical systems through new forms of analysis and visualization.
+In this context, computation becomes a cultural lens: a way of examining archives, language, and historical systems through analysis, visualization, and form.

-Work at What Cheer House is organized across three programs:
+Work at What Cheer House is organized across three public programs:

-Together these programs form a public environment where historical research, technology, and artistic interpretation intersect.
+Together, these programs create a public framework for historical research, computational inquiry, and artistic interpretation.

 Principles

-• Computational Responsibility — Machine intelligence is used deliberately and with documented methodology.
-Generative systems are treated as interpretive instruments rather than autonomous creators.
-The role of computational processes within the work is openly acknowledged.
+• Computational Responsibility—Machine intelligence is used deliberately and with documented method.
+Generative systems are treated as interpretive instruments, not autonomous creators.

 Founders

-What Cheer House was founded by contemporary artist Nina Fabunmi and software developer and cultural technologist Matt Savage.
-Together, they combine artistic practice and computational research to develop projects that connect historical archives with contemporary cultural technologies.
+What Cheer House was founded by artist Nina Fabunmi and software developer and cultural technologist Matt Savage.
+Together, they bring artistic practice and computational research into dialogue through projects that connect historical archives with contemporary cultural technologies.

 Portrait of Nina Fabunmi